-Affiliate marketing is rapidly gaining currency as one of the primary revenue sources for many digital media businesses.
+Affiliate marketing campaigns are rapidly gaining currency as one of the primary revenue sources for many digital media businesses.
 Up to 15% of their revenue comes from affiliate marketing programs, and during the pandemic, the numbers even increased, with 42% of affiliate publishers reporting a surge in site traffic.

 There are many affiliate fraud schemes associated with different pricing models.

-- Pay per click (PPC).
+Pay per click (PPC), or cost per click (CPC).
 Affiliate publishers get paid for the number of ad clicks.
-In this scheme, scammers trick unaware users into hitting clickable links or employ automated methods to cheat clicks.
+In this scheme, scammers trick unaware users into hitting clickable links or employ automated methods to cheat clicks, leading to click fraud.

 Affiliate marketing processes are mostly automated, which results in a lack of direct human supervision.
 This gives fraudsters numerous opportunities to play with the operations and twist them to their advantage.
 There’s a variety of affiliate fraud methods they can use.